Ballad of the Common Cup

 Mike Vanden Bosch is a professor of English at Dordt College, Sioux Center, Iowa.

-Reformed Worship 7 © March 1988 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 7 © March 1988, Calvin Institute of Christian Worship.
 Used by permission.